bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ├─ TEST L: ALEXNET, LR 1E-5 WD0 PRETRAIN=1 DATA AUGM=1 FREEZE=0

 ├─ TEST M: ALEXNET, LR 1E-5 WD0 PRETRAIN=1 DATA AUGM=1 FREEZE=1

+## Motivation

+The main motivation for this project a part from learning how to improve a model was to be able to develop an algorithm able to detect persons that walk in front of a webcam, as an enthusiast of drones and in general to aeromodels I always wanted to know if with the image sent from my drone to my movile I would be able to point to the face of a person and detect if that person is someone I know or it's a stranger.
+Of course another big objective but a little bit more difficult is to be able to develop an aplication for automathic piloting system that empowers the machine to make short itineraries without human intervention

 ## Models